-There are a number of practical and ecological reasons why matrix area must be a major part of a biodiversity conservation strategy, especially when considering the impacts of climate change (Hannah et al., 2002a, Gitay, 2001, Rodriguez et al., 2004, MA 2006).
-Managing the matrix should be a complementary activity to formal conservation, rather than an alternative, though there is also the option for formalising contractual conservation arrangements with landowners outside of formal reserves through the creation of contractual reserves (Pence et al., 2002).
-In South Africa changes to legislation make it possible for the state to enter into a contractual arrangement with landowners to ensure conservation (Pence et al., 2002).
-This is potentially cheaper than outright purchase of land, and may be a more acceptable option to current land owners.
+There are a number of practical and ecological reasons why matrix area must be a major part of a biodiversity conservation strategy, especially when considering the impacts of climate change (Hannah et al., 2002a; Gitay et al., 2001; Rodriguez et al., 2004; MA, 2006).
+Managing the matrix should be a complementary activity to formal conservation, rather than an alternative, though there is also the option for formalizing contractual conservation arrangements with landowners outside of formal reserves through the creation of contractual reserves (Pence et al., 2003).
+In South Africa, changes to legislation make it possible for the state to enter into a contractual arrangement with landowners to ensure conservation (Pence et al., 2003).
+This is potentially cheaper than outright purchase of land and may be a more acceptable option to current land owners.
 Economic incentives also lead to conservation on private land.
-Already many land owners are using their land for non-agricultural activities such as eco-tourism and wildlife ranching because it provides better returns.
+Already many land owners are using their land for nonagricultural activities such as ecotourism and wildlife ranching because it provides better returns.

 Even if conservation targets are being met, the area of the matrix is generally an order of magnitude larger than the area under conservation for most habitat types.
-It is clear that areas outside formal reserves generally contain a significant portion of the biodiversity, often close to an order of magnitude more than in the reserves (Gaston et al., 1999).
-For instance Biggs et al. (submitted) estimated that 80% of South Africa's biodiversity is outside of formally protected areas, this despite the high levels of degradation and land transformation.
-As such non-reserve areas play a pivotal role together with the protected area network, to adequately conserve our biodiversity (Hannah et al., 2002a).
-The recommendation that 10% of the land area be protected (IUCN 1993) was intended as a general rule of thumb, and implicitly assumes that the protected area is representative.
-However, it has been shown for a savanna landscape example that this guideline may only represent 60% of species in an area, and exclude up to 65% of rare and endangered species (Revers et al., 2002).
+It is clear that areas outside formal reserves generally contain a significant portion of the biodiversity, often close to an order of magnitude more than in the reserves (Rodrigues et al., 1999).
+For instance, R. Biggs, B. Rayers, and R. J. Scholes (unpublished data) estimated that 80% of South Africa's biodiversity is outside of formally protected areas, this despite the high levels of degradation and land transformation.
+As such, nonreserve areas play a pivotal role together with the protected area network, to adequately conserve our biodiversity (Hannah et al., 2002a).
+The recommendation that 10% of the land area be protected (IUCN, 1993) was intended as a general rule of thumb and implicitly assumes that the protected area is representative.
+However, it has been shown for a savanna landscape example that this guideline may only represent 60% of species in an area and exclude up to 65% of rare and endangered species (Reyers et al., 2002).
 Up to 50% of the land area may be needed to preserve a representative portion of species (Soule and Sanjayan, 1998).

-Although South Africa has only 5.4% of its land area under state conservation, it is estimated that an additional 13% is currently managed as private wildlife ranches (Bond et al., 2004 updated from Cumming, 1999).
-To a large extent the growth of the 'game ranching' industry has been a consequence of changes in legislation that has allowed private ownership of wildlife, something that historically had not been permitted.
-Not all game ranching practices automatically result in improved biodiversity conservation, but it is argued that on balance, greater biodiversity benefits are achieved through this land use versus alternative agricultural practices (Taylor, 1974, Child, 1988, Bond et al., 2004).
+Although South Africa has only 5.4% of its land area under state conservation, it is estimated that an additional 13% is currently managed as private wildlife ranches (Bond et al., 2004, updated from Cumming, 1999).
+To a large extent, the growth of the game ranching industry has been a consequence of changes in legislation that has allowed private ownership of wildlife, something that historically had not been permitted.
+Not all game-ranching practices automatically result in improved biodiversity conservation, but it is argued that on balance, greater biodiversity benefits are achieved through this land use versus alternative agricultural practices (Taylor, 1974; Child, 1988; Bond et al., 2004).
 Although market forces and enabling legislation have switched land use in the drier areas to conservation, it is the higher-rainfall areas, and especially those suited to crop agriculture or forestry, where biodiversity is most threatened.
-In these areas greater direct intervention may be needed to maintain biodiversity and migratory corridors.
+In these areas, greater direct intervention may be needed to maintain biodiversity and migratory corridors.